|MH Maps||Tech Spec||Download||License||Showcase||Reviews|

 There are two products - Mountain High Maps (MHM) and Mountain High Map Frontiers (MHMF).
 Mountain High Maps from Version 2.0 and subsequent versions include all the Frontiers material.
 The two products may be purchased and used independently.

-MHM V.2.9 is a DVD of 78 relief maps and 39 globes covering the entire world in TIFF format images along with all the corresponding geopolitical information including political borders, rivers, city, latitude & longitude, and names for countries, cities, and rivers - all these are presented in both mask and path format as well as EPS format for Macintosh and Windows.
+MHM V.4.0 is a collection of 78 relief maps and 39 globes covering the entire world in TIFF format images along with all the corresponding geopolitical information including political borders, rivers, city, latitude & longitude, and names for countries, cities, and rivers - all these are presented in both mask and path format as well as EPS format for Macintosh and Windows.
 The package includes animated globes and pre-colorized maps.

 What is Frontiers?